 I found my plants on amazon because I was struggling to find anywhere local that was still carrying terrarium supplies.
 My local farm store had already moved on to garden plants and weren’t carrying terrarium-friendly plants.
 I purchased a mix of plants and ferns and also purchased some moss as well to fill in around the plants.

 Make sure you leave room for growth when planting.
 I used the moss pretty sparingly and had plenty left over.
 It’s amazing how quickly everything will begin to take off.
 As far as watering goes, I gave it a good spritzing on the day we planted it.
 And then I tried to keep a once/week watering schedule.
-But I discovered that I was over-watering after a few of the plants got a little brown and sickly looking.
+After reading up about it on the Garden Seeker website, I discovered that I was over-watering since a few of the plants got a little brown and sickly looking.
 I took off the lid for a few hours and then cut back on my watering to about 1x every two weeks and that seems to have balanced things out.
 I’m sure as the weather changes and grows warmer and more humid, that might need to be adjusted again.

 But I’m telling you this was such a fun project.
 The terrarium has lived all over the house (in in-directly light, FYI.) from my kitchen island to the top of the piano to the centerpiece of the dining room table.
 It was tons of fun to do with Birdy and to watch it grow and sprout theses past few weeks.